1987–88 Chicago Bulls season

 The 1987–88 Chicago Bulls season was the 22nd season for the Chicago Bulls in the National Basketball Association.
+The city of Chicago, Illinois hosted the NBA All-Star weekend at the Chicago Stadium this season.

+Season summary

+Off-season

-The Bulls received the eighth overall pick in the 1987 NBA draft, and selected center Olden Polynice from the University of Virginia, but soon traded him to the Seattle SuperSonics in exchange for rookie small forward, and top draft pick Scottie Pippen from the University of Central Arkansas; the team also had the tenth overall pick, and selected power forward Horace Grant out of Clemson University.
+The Bulls received the eighth overall pick in the 1987 NBA draft, and selected center Olden Polynice from the University of Virginia, but soon traded him to the Seattle SuperSonics in exchange for rookie small forward, and first-round draft pick Scottie Pippen from the University of Central Arkansas; the team also had the tenth overall pick, and selected power forward Horace Grant out of Clemson University.